mpimd-csc/flexiblas/README.md

 If no default mapping is set in one of the configuration files, **FlexiBLAS** will use the standard *Netlib* implementation.

-The user config files can be handle using the `flexiblas` tool.
-This tool can manage the user and the system configuration file, excluding the adding additional search paths.
+The user config files can be handled using the `flexiblas` tool.
+This tool can manage the user and the system configuration file, excluding adding additional search paths.

 The `flexiblas` tool can be used for example to: